10 Things To Do in Liechtenstein

 2. It’s relatively unknown.
 Thus you’ll mainly meet local trekkers or be almost alone on the trails.

-Even though you wouldn't qualify yourself as proficient hiker, I can only recommend this trail to every Liechtenstein visitor.
+Even though you wouldn’t qualify yourself as a proficient hiker, I can only recommend the Princess Gina trail to every Liechtenstein visitor.
 There are some difficult and steep parts, but the views will be worth it all.
 Especially with a long and tasty pit stop at a mountain hut.

 3. Meet the Locals